-Secondly, the Political Declaration on the future relationship between the EU and the UK, which sets out the framework for the negotiations on future relations.
+The Political Declaration on the future relationship sets out the framework for negotiations on the future relationship between the EU and the UK.
 The transition period laid down in the Withdrawal Agreement is to be used to formally negotiate the future relationship on the basis of the Political Declaration after the UK has left the EU.
 The Declaration essentially envisages an economic partnership and a security partnership.

 Three attempts to secure the House of Commons’ approval of the Withdrawal Agreement (known as a “meaningful vote”), which is needed before formal ratification by the House of Commons and House of Lords can be undertaken, have failed so far.
 This means that there is currently no consent on the UK side to the agreement reached.